AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - **Flexible Source-Sink Mapping:** While each stream corresponds to a unique source-sink pair, the overall design allows for flexible mappings, i.e., a single source can transmit to multiple sinks, and a single sink can receive traffic from multiple sources.
 - **Visual Figure:** A visual figure is generated represnting the network topology.

-The example below illustrates a simple topology consisting of 4 sources and 3 sinks interconnected through 3 switches.
+The example below illustrates a simple topology consisting of 4 sources 🔺 and 3 sinks 🟢 interconnected through 3 switches 🟦.

 ![Simple Topology Example](images/techinical_overview_simple_topology.png)